Limited time only

 Key takeaways

-• Implement multi-factor authentication and use unique, complex passwords for each cloud account to create multiple layers of protection against unauthorized access.
+• Implement multi-factor authentication and use unique, complex passwords of at least 12-15 characters for each cloud account to create strong defenses against unauthorized access.

-• Train your staff regularly on identifying phishing emails and social engineering attacks, as 68% of recent cyberattacks involved human error rather than technical vulnerabilities.
+• Train your team regularly on recognizing phishing emails and social engineering tactics, since 68% of data breaches involve human error rather than technology failures.

 What is cloud security?